hartwigmedical/gcpworkshop/README.md

 gcloud compute --project "your-project" ssh --zone "europe-west4-a" "your-vm"
 ```

-Try SSH'ing into your new VM and running the same `gsutil` commands we ran in the previous sections.
+Try SSH'ing into your new VM via the terminal with the gcloud command.

+#### Install Miniconda and Samtools

+# TODO TOM: Add miniconda install instructions here and what you had in mind for samtools

 ### Images